Militia (Ireland) Act 1802

-Militia Act 1802 and Militia (Scotland) Act 1802 applying elsewhere in the country.
+Militia Act 1802 (42 Geo.
+3. c.
+90) and Militia (Scotland) Act 1802 (42 Geo.
+3. c.
+91) applying elsewhere in the country.

-Provisions of the Act
+Provisions

-The Act brought together a number of the Militia Acts which had been passed during the French Revolutionary Wars (1794-1802), repealing them but broadly re-enacting their content.
+The act brought together a number of the Militia Acts which had been passed during the French Revolutionary Wars (1794-1802), repealing them but broadly re-enacting their content.
 It provided for a Militia with an established strength of 15,000 men in Ireland (set against 51,489 in England and Wales, and 8,000 in Scotland).

 The Irish militia was to be raised entirely from volunteers, unlike units in England, Wales, and Scotland, which were recruited by ballot.
 This was a deliberate decision to avoid civil unrest.
-The Lord-Lieutenant of Ireland was empowered to recruit volunteers over a four-month period after the Act was passed, paying a bounty of two guineas to each recruit.
+The Lord-Lieutenant of Ireland was empowered to recruit volunteers over a four-month period after the act was passed, paying a bounty of two guineas to each recruit.
 Men were liable to serve for five years or, if called into active service in this period, until the Militia was disembodied.

+Subsequent developments

 The sum set aside for recruiting was £40,000, enough to recruit 19–20,000 men, though the notional strength was only 15,000.
-In the event, this was insufficient; the Militia (Ireland) Act 1803 (43 Geo III, c.
+In the event, this was insufficient; the Militia (Ireland) Act 1803 (43 Geo.
+3. c.
 33) was passed in April 1803 to double the bounty to four guineas, as not enough volunteers had come forward to make up the desired numbers.

+The Militia (Ireland) Act 1809 (49 Geo.
+3. c.
+120) consolidated enactments of the Parliament of Ireland relating to the Irish Militia.

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1861 (24 & 25 Vict. c.
+101).